JodieHillKitcherside/ci-project01-bcfcls/README.md

 This feature identifies the latest player of the match.
 This encourages users to click  on the team page to see updates from the prevous game.
 A user may be an assigned player that dd not play the previou week and would like to catch up on the highlights.
 4. Latest match highlights:
 This feature lists several points of reference from the previous match.
-5. Quotes from team Mascot, Captain and Manager:
+5. Quotes from team Mascot, a Get Well Soon and Captain and Manager:
 This featured diplays images and quotes from team members and creates a sense of community.
 The user can sense what kid of football tram this is from reading the quotes and seeing photos of the team.
 /* Insert image of the team page */